- What is tone of voice?

-When your organisation has a documented tone of voice, it has a consistent approach to communicating.
+When your organisation has a documented tone, it has a consistent approach to communicating.
 All of your teams communicate in a brand-aligned way and your brand becomes more identifiable to your customers and other audiences.

 Is tone of voice worth investing in?

 Yes.
 Language is a powerful business tool – but for many organisations, it’s an untapped resource.
 Introducing a tone of voice can be hugely beneficial for your organisation.
 A brand-aligned approach to communicating helps you to bring your brand to life in all of your communications, build trust and develop relationships with your customers.

-Introducing a new tone of voice is also good for your teams.
+Introducing a new tone is also good for your teams.
 It gives them insight into your organisation’s objectives – and how they can help to achieve them.
 It gives teams a shared way of communicating internally as well as externally – and can help to break down silos and increase efficiencies.

-When your organisation has a tone of voice, your teams have a framework to work to – making it easier for them to create communications that are on brand and instantly recognisable.
+When your organisation has a documented approach to communicating, your teams have a framework to work to – making it easier for them to create communications that are on brand and instantly recognisable.
 It helps them to tell your story to customers and other audiences.

 Is Wordtree a tone of voice agency?

 Yes.
 Wordtree is specialist in creating organisation-wide language programmes.
 We have decades of experience of creating and embedding tone of voice and we’ve worked with organisations in a variety of sectors, all over the world.
-You can see some of our tone of voice case studies here.
-And if you’d like to talk to us about creating tone of voice for your organisation, please get in touch.
+If you’d like to talk to us about working with your organisation, please get in touch.

 How does Wordtree create tone of voice?

 We have created a trademarked model to creating and rolling out tone of voice across entire organisations – Tone of Voice the Wordtree Way®.
 This robust communications programme is underpinned by a framework that’s completed aligned to an organisation’s brand.
 And it works for all audiences, all channels and every situation.